AEL-S/MutipleLayeredShapes/README.md

 # MutipleLayeredShapes

-<h2>Shapes Exercise</h2>
+<h2>Exercise</h2>

 After learning how to make a basic ball shape, this exercise expanded on that.
 I learned to layer shapes of different colors, dimensions, and at different z positions.
-There was no direction on what size or colors to make the balls, so I matched it as best I could at the time by sight.
+There was no direction on what size or colors to make the balls, so I matched the provided example as best I could by sight.
 I intend to re-do this assignment eventually to ultimately match the example 100%.

 <br>